 In consideration of the aforementioned regulatory interpretation and consensus guidelines and other factors, the UVA Institutional Biosafety Committee has adopted the following policy in regards to the use of human cell lines.

-All cell and organ cultures of human origin, including well established cell lines, shall be handled in accordance with the OSHA Bloodborne Pathogens Standard and under Biosafety Level 2 (BSL-2) containment.
+Policy: All cell and organ cultures of human origin, including well established cell lines, shall be handled in accordance with the OSHA Bloodborne Pathogens Standard and under Biosafety Level 2 (BSL-2) containment.

 Adopted by unanimous vote of the Institutional Biosafety Committee (IBC), December 2003.
 (Marie-Louise Hammarskjold, IBC Chair)